Bal2018/NextJS-Showcase/nextjs-showcase/posts/projectfunction.md

 After completing the course I felt so empowered with my experience that I decided to give back to the community and applied and become an Instructor here.

-One of the reasons ProjectFunction is so successful is because it is taught by a small team of people who understand the challenges faced by marginalised people (women, under represented groups in society) today.
-The diversity of the team represents the groups we are trying to teach by understanding the day-to-day challenges faced by them.
+One of the reasons Project Function is so successful is because it is taught by a small team of developers who understand the challenges faced by under-represented groups in society today.

-As an instructor I was also able to bring in my teaching experience to enable the best possible experience for these candidates.
+As an instructor I am able to bring in my teaching experience to enable the best possible experience for these candidates.